eabronskill/Morc/README.md

-# Morc
+# Mork
-Repo for Morc the Orc and the Battlefield of Love
+Repo for Mork the Orc and the Battlefield of Love
+Matt is not the team lead